-

 Clinical onset

-The condition may be asymptomatic and may be found incidentally at examination.
-More usually, a bulge at the site of a previous incision is noticed.
-There may be discomfort with coughing, exercise, or bowel movements.
-Hernias are rarely painful.
-Once diagnosis has been confirmed clinical onset can be backdated to when the bulge first became noticable (post surgery).
+Clinical onset refers to the earliest point in time when the characteristic features of an incisional hernia were first present.
+The condition may sometimes be asymptomatic and discovered incidentally during an examination.
+More commonly, a visible or palpable bulge at the site of a previous abdominal incision is noticed by the patient or clinician.
+There may be associated discomfort with coughing, lifting, exercise, or bowel movements, although hernias are rarely painful.
+Once the diagnosis is confirmed, onset may be backdated to when the bulge or symptoms were first observed after surgery.

 Clinical worsening